Stephen Potter: Gamesmanship and freelance writing

 A ten-day power-cut at the beginning of 1947 prevented any broadcasting and gave Potter the opportunity to dash off a book.
 To the despair of his publisher he was a far from methodical author: every Potter manuscript was "a mass of dirty bits of paper, vilely typed, corrected in illegible biro, episodic and half-revised."
 This book, The Theory and Practice of Gamesmanship: Or the Art of Winning Games Without Actually Cheating, illustrated by Frank Wilson, was published in 1947, and sold prodigiously.

 It was the first of his series of books purporting to teach ploys for manipulating one's associates, making them feel inferior and thus gaining the status of being one-up on them.
 From this book, the term "Gamesmanship" entered the English language.
 Potter said that he was introduced to the technique by C. E. M. Joad during a game of tennis in which Joad and Potter were struggling against two fit young students.
 Joad politely requested the students to state clearly whether a ball had landed in or out (when in truth it was so obviously out that they had not thought it necessary to say so).
 This nonplussed the students, who wondered if their sportsmanship was in question; they became so edgy that they lost the match.
 With the success of Gamesmanship, Potter left the BBC in 1949, ended his existing journalistic commitments, and briefly became editor of a weekly, Leader Magazine.
-According to Joyce Grenfell, Potter had become bored with the joke by this time, "but for the rest of his life he found it difficult to speak or write naturally, so accustomed had he grown to the jocose gambits and ploys of his own invention."
-Potter himself was aware of the pigeonhole in which he had put himself.
-He described himself in The Times in 1967 as "one whose sole contribution to world thought has been the naming and description of the form of behaviour now known as gamesmanship".
-Another friend said of him, "This kind of fame was not what he had hoped for.
-He wanted to be a great serious writer.
-Yet that was totally beyond him."
+The magazine closed in 1950, and thereafter he was a freelance writer for the rest of his life.

+Potter followed up the success of Gamesmanship, extending the basic idea to many other aspects of life, in Some Notes on Lifemanship (1950), which was another big seller.
+In "Lifemanship" Potter extended the principles of gamesmanship to courtship ("Woomanship"), literature ("Writermanship") and pastimes ("Conversationship").
+Thus for example the reader is enjoined, "never forget the uses of Lowbrowmanship in conversation ...
+LOWBROWMAN: Oh, I don't know, I rather like a good bit of old-fashioned vulgarity.
+And I'm awfully sorry but I like leg shows.
+If the Lowbrowman happens to be a Professor of Aesthetics ... his remark is all the more irritating".
+A related gambit for the journalist was ' Daily Mirrorship ... an unaffected love of tremendously ordinary and homely things like Danny Kaye, mild and bitter, the Daily Mirror, the Bertram Mills circus and Rita Hayworth".
+Potter mentions in passing how "in the last of my Bude lectures I spoke of Gamesmanship and Shakespeare, where most of my remarks referred to Footnote Play".
+His notes on Donmanship refer to the "art of Criticising without Actually Listening".